d-kleine/llm_challenge/README.md

 **Step 4: Set up OpenAI API key**

-You can either add the
+You can either add the API key for all projects globally as an environment variable or setting the API key for a single project.

 To set up an API key for a single project, create a local *.env* file in the project folder and add the key as OPENAI_API_KEY.
 Also, create a *.gitignore* file in the project root to ensure the *.env file* is not included in version control.
 After creating the files, copy the secret API key into the .env file.